mlss-skoltech/mlss-skoltech.github.io/pages/application.md

 ---

 Applications are **open** until the **6th of May 23:59 Pacific Time**.<br/>
-Candidates will be selected competitively based on submitted documents, including letters of reference.
+Candidates will be selected competitively based on submitted documents, including reference letters.

 ## Audience
 Early and mid stage PhD students.
 However, we will also consider strong applications by MSc students subject to space and availability.<br/>